Akuli/asda/docs/compiler.md

 ## Bytecode

 This is opcode that will be written to a binary file in a concise but not human-readable form.
-The bytecode files always start with the bytes `asda`.
-You may find this useful if you want to figure out whether a random file you have found might be a compiled asda file.
+The bytecode files always start with the bytes `asda`; you may find this useful if you want to figure out whether a random file you have found might be a compiled asda file.
 The interpreter displays an error if you tell it to run a file that doesn't start with `asda`.